sakgoyal/Lenovo_psref_DB/finder/README.md

 2. Use API calls for data fetching
 3. Implement data caching strategies
 4. Consider using web workers for heavy computations

-## 🤝 Contributing

-This is a demonstration project.
-For production use, consider:

-1. Adding comprehensive error handling
-2. Implementing proper loading states for API calls
-3. Adding unit and integration tests
-4. Implementing accessibility improvements
-5. Adding export functionality (CSV, Excel, PDF)

-## 📝 License

-This project is provided as-is for demonstration purposes.
-Feel free to use and modify for your needs.

----

-Built with ❤️ using SvelteKit and modern web technologies.